gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 to `search_as_roles` to control which applications and groups a user is able to request.
 This will be done entirely by existing label matching.

-#### Reconciling Okta state
+#### Expiry or deletion of access requests

-When fulfilling a request, the Okta service will analyze the current active requests and calculate the current objective state.
-After calculating this state, the service will issue the expected application assignment and group assignment API requests.
+When an access request expires or is deleted, the Okta service will look for the `OktaAssignment` object associated with the request and then proceed to "unwind" the actions taken in the request.
+For example, if a user was assigned to application A and group X, then the user will be unassigned from these.
+If the user had access to these when the access request was created, then the action will have the status `REDUNDANT` and no action will be taken.

 #### Note about Okta administration workflows